timetag/timetag.github.io/docs/python.rst

 - ``sum_results``
     Specifies if the results will be summed up.
 This is useful for correlational analysis if you cut the file into pieces and then merges the histograms together.
 Users can also set this value to False and implement their own data aggregation methods, like concatenating the histograms to generate large images.

-- ``verbose``
-    Specify a reference to a function that will be called with the information to be displayed.
-Values can be `print` as standard output, or `eta.send` as ETA Frontend.

 eta.display(app)
 ......